 A company’s cash flow problems can result from underbidding or underbilling.
 Make sure your company bids on profitable projects by submitting accurate estimates with pricing that covers your costs and grows profits.

 Tracking past project budgets creates more accurate estimates and bids for future projects.
-Necessary calculations include jobsite labor, materials, equipment costs, overhead, and profit margin.
+Necessary calculations include job-site labor, materials, equipment costs, overhead, and profit margin.

 Clearly outline the scope of a project so clients understand what costs include.
-Depending on the type of project, clients may be willing to pay more if they see your proposal considers all the issues and includes greater attention to detail.
+Depending on the type of project, clients may be willing to pay more if they see your proposal considers all potential issues and includes greater attention to detail.

 The #1 newsletter for the trades.

-Use the Right Pricing Model
+Tip #4: Use the Right Pricing Model

 Charge flat-rate or hourly